jadriant/hackla/README.md

 ## 💻 Usage

-To run this server simply call
+To run this server, fill in `.env.copy` and rename it to `.env`, then simply call

 ```
 python server.py